 - Mix the mayonnaise and garlic together in a small bowl.

 - Lay a cracker on a work surface or platter.
-Top with about 1 teaspoon garlic mayo.
+Top with about 1 teaspoon of garlic mayo.
 Lay a slice or two of avocado over the garlic mayo.
-Top avocado with about 1/2 oz smoked salmon and then drizzle with about 1 tsp chimichurri sauce.
+Top avocado with about ½ oz smoked salmon and then drizzle with about 1 teaspoon chimichurri sauce.

 Serve immediately or cover and refrigerate for up to 4 hours.
 These are best if allowed to come to room temperature before serving.